Cats are especially good at hiding pain and discomfort.

 - Neglecting to groom themselves, or even over-grooming in one spot

-- Restlessness or aggression towards a friendly environment
+- Restlessness or aggression toward a friendly environment

 - Sometimes vomiting abnormally